How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 This is the mistake that causes the most disputes.
 A landlord agrees verbally to overlook a small mark on the wall.
 A verbal agreement is reached about how cleaning will be handled.
 An exit inspection is discussed over the phone, and nothing is confirmed in writing.

 In any legal or tribunal setting, verbal agreements are nearly impossible to prove.
-Every single agreement you make with your landlord must be confirmed in writing.
+Every agreement you make with your landlord must be confirmed in writing.
 An email response that says “thank you for confirming you will not deduct for the mark on the wall” is enough.
 Text messages can work too.
 The format matters less than the fact that something exists in writing.

 If a landlord refuses to put an agreement in writing, treat that agreement as though it does not exist.